preendata/preen/docs/documentation/integrations/databases/README.md

 ---
-description: how to configure hypha to connect to SQL databases.
+description: how to configure hypha to connect to databases.
 ---

-# SQL
+# Databases

-Hypha can connect to SQL databases.
+Hypha can connect to SQL and NoSQL databases.
 Our current implementation uses the Go [sql](https://pkg.go.dev/database/sql) and [pgx](https://github.com/jackc/pgx) libraries to connect to databases.

 ## Supported Integrations